-These solutions are posted mainly for students to compare with their own efforts and to determine whether their solutions are correct or can be improved upon (compensating in part for the lack of homework grading personnel), but in some cases the solutions might also be useful if and when a student reaches an impasse.
-At some points, solutions to some of the more complicated exercises may be parts of reading assignments.
-However, as a general rule the solutions should not be viewed as an excuse for not trying to work the exercises, especially those that are specifically assigned in course announcements (i.e., the aabUpdate files in the course directory).
-Problems at the level of those in the assigned exercises will appear on both course and qualifying examinations, so it is important for students to be able to work out solutions on their own.
+These solutions are posted mainly for students to compare with their own efforts and to determine whether their solutions are correct or can be improved upon.
+However, in some cases the solutions might also be useful if and when a student reaches an impasse.
+At some points, solutions to some of the more complicated exercises may be parts of reading assignments, but as a general rule the solutions should not be viewed as an excuse for not trying to work the exercises, especially those that are specifically assigned in course announcements (i.e., the aabUpdate\ files in the course directory).
+Problems at the level of the assigned exercises are likely to appear on the course examinations, so it is important for students to be able to work out such solutions on their own.